News

 Rail trip with Exclusively Inclusive Group

 A group of amazing and vibrant individuals living with autism and learning differences took a train from Skipton to Kirkby Stephen Station for a visit to Kirkby Stephen East Heritage Line.
 We were picked up from the Station in a Classic Coach, visited the Station Workshop where we saw a wooden snow plough being renovated and had several trips on a diesel hauled train.
 We were truly spoilt by the volunteers at the station.
-The trip supported in collaboration with Friends of Settle-Carlisle Line, Kirkby Stephen East Station volunteers and Northern Rail.

 Cubs visit Settle Station